dk14/wolfram-mega/docs/dsl.md

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.

-> Evaluations, not estimations.
+> **Evaluations, not estimations**.
 Discreet relies on nondeterministic praxeological tautology - everything is known, nothing left to meaningless statistical speculation.
 You don't know the outcome - that's where the risk comes from, NOT from DSL.
 You suppose to predict outcome yourself, not hope for it based on "statistical" positive re-inforcement (e.g. confidence intervals).
 Otherwise it's gambling with statistical buzzwords.

+> **Computational finance.
+If computer cannot enumerate portfolio - human won't be able to do it for sure**.
+Pricing must be done over definite outcomes.
+Even blurry pricing (dream-pricing) is definte pricing done on GPU (with parallelization), it is still strongly-typed.
+Forecasters like Random-walk, ARIMA etc hide types from you, causing confusion over what is actually priced.
+They also don't account for present - they infer "types" (what outcome can be) from a sample of badly collected historical data, never asking trader what the trader (human) actually knows about environment.
+Feeding the past into the future until future becomes the past and so on, it's a perpetual motion attempt.

 ## Language